Image

 Manslaughter is classified as a felony offense under Missouri law, and a conviction can carry significant prison time and long-term consequences.
 Depending on the specific charge and circumstances in Audrain County, MO, potential penalties may include:

-• Voluntary or First-Degree Involuntary Manslaughter (Special Victim): Class B felony, 5 to 15 years behind bars
+• Voluntary/First-Degree Involuntary (special victim): Class B felony, 5 to 15 years in prison

-• First-Degree Involuntary Manslaughter: Class C felony, 3 to 10 years in prison
+• First-Degree Involuntary Manslaughter: Class C felony, carrying 3 to 10 years in prison

-• Second-Degree Involuntary (Special Victim): Class D felony, up to 7 years in prison
+• Second-Degree Involuntary (Special Victim): Class D felony, with a potential sentence of up to 7 years

 • Second-Degree Involuntary: Class E felony, punishable by up to 4 years in prison